Featherless Buzzards (Spanish name: Los Gallinazos sin Plumas) is a short tale of Julio Ramón Ribeyro written on 1955.

 - Crapsack World: Most of the locations are pretty awful.

 - Cruel Twist Ending/Downer Ending: Don Santos feds the cute little dog his grandchildren cared for to his hungry pig Pascual.
 This sets Enrique onto Despair Event Horizon, pushes his grandfather into the pigpen and runs away with the fatally ill Efrain.
-Since Don Santos was their only relative, the kids now have to live on their own.
+Since Don Santos was their only relative, the kids now have to live on their own and Efrain's condition has gotten worse due to lack of medical care.
 Ah, and Don Santos is eaten alive by the pig.

 - Eaten Alive: Poor Pedro the dog.
 Also, possibly the fate of Don Santos in the end.